What's the best way to communicate with a Member of Congress? Email.

 You can do so directly from our site by using our Action Center to find online contact information for your elected officials.
 Sending letters by regular mail is no longer effective, because they are subject to delays.

 - Keep your email short and to the point.

-- If you’re using one of our sample letters, your message will get the attention it deserves if you take the time to personalize it with data or stories that reflect your experiences in your community.
-According to research, personalized messages to Congress have more influence on lawmakers’ decision-making than identical form messages receive little to no attention.
+- When using one of our sample letters, your message will get the attention it deserves if you take the time to personalize it with data or stories that reflect your experiences in your community.
+According to research, personalized messages to Congress have more influence on lawmakers’ decision-making; identical form messages receive little to no attention.

 - Do not use harsh or threatening language.
 Be thoughtful, straightforward, and clear.

 - If you can’t lobby, you can still educate.
 Rather than requesting support for legislation, consider concluding your message with an invitation to a site visit or a meeting to explain the issue further.

 - Do not try to write to Representatives and Senators who do not represent you.
 It is a waste of effort.
 They have filters that automatically delete your emails.